Christihan-LB/sales-analysis-pipeline/README.md

 -	Database: data/processed/sales.db
 -	Graph: data/processed/grafico.png

-Example SQL query for the Top 3 most sold products (see docs/database.md):
+Example SQL query for the Top 3 most sold products (see docs/database.md and also in query.sql file):
 ```sql
 SELECT producto, SUM(cantidad) as total_vendida
 FROM ventas